iree-org/iree/docs/developing_iree/profiling_with_tracy.md

 window](https://gist.githubusercontent.com/bjacob/ff7dec20c1dfc7d0fc556cc7275bca9a/raw/fe4e22ca0301ebbfd537c47332a4a2c300a417b3/tracy_statistics.jpeg)

 See how the above screenshot has two radio buttons at the top: 'Instrumentation' and 'Sampling'.
-At this point, if you don't a the 'Sampling' radio button, you need to resolve that first, as discussed above about possible permissions issues.
+At this point, if you don't see the 'Sampling' radio button, you need to resolve that first, as discussed above about possible permissions issues.

 These 'Instrumentation' and 'Sampling' statistics correspond the two kinds of data that Tracy collects about your program.
-In the Tracy main view, they correspond, respectively, to 'normal' and 'ghost' zones.
+In the Tracy main view, they correspond, respectively, to 'instrumentation' and 'ghost' zones.
+Refer to the [Tracy PDF manual](#the-tracy-manual) for a general introduction to these concepts.
 For each thread, the ghost icon toggles the view between these two kinds of zones.
-'Normal' zones are explicitly recorded by the instrumented program, with timestamps.
-The stacks shown are stacks of Tracy instrumentation zones, not real call stacks.
-'Ghost' zones are obtained by Tracy sampling the thread's real call stack at a frequency of typically roughly 10 kHz.
-Only ghost zones have the data to show the time spent on a line-by-line or instruction-by-instruction basis.
-That's why when we actually click on a zone, we get a very different view depending on whether it's a normal or a ghost zone.

 Back to the main view, look for the part of the timeline that is of interest to you.
 Your area of interest might not be on the Main thread.
 In fact, it might be